 I’ve done my research to see if Thailand is considered part of the underdeveloped countries and turned out that it is actually on a middle class.
 They have some features of a non-industrialized country where some of their facilities are underdeveloped but they are also technologically more advanced to qualify for a first world country.

-It was an all-in package of a whole day activity at the island, lunch and an open bar, snorkeling, kayaking and of course, unlimited cliff jumping. 🙂
+Ariel’s Point Boracay was an all-in package of a whole day activity at the island, lunch and an open bar, snorkeling, kayaking and of course, unlimited cliff jumping.
+All for P2500.

 And he has the guts to try it at the highest point (15 meters)!

 My turn, but I only opted to try it at the lowest platform which is 5 meters.
-Actually the lifeguard has let me try it on the 3 meter platform first as I was deeply terrified but I was determined to go on with the next level so I did it, yay!
+Actually, the lifeguard has let me try it on the 3-meter platform first as I was deeply terrified but I was determined to go on to the next level so I did it, yay!
 It took me about half an hour to convince myself to jump.

 And here I go..

 I liked the Ariel’s Point Boracay package as a whole because the place was great, I love swimming by the clear waters.
 The only downside is that it had too limited time, it started late and they just let us wait for more than an hour for the boat to arrive, we could have enjoyed swimming and had more time to relax if we arrived earlier.
 And the food too was not so great, the meals offered for the island hopping was much yummier.

 Summer came in early this year when my good friend, Lei invited us to join them for an island camping in Caramoan.
 It is a place far far away from Manila and she told me that we’re going to commute so I thought that would be a long and tiresome trip but I gave in anyway, its a beach we’re going so I couldn’t care less.